cased27/academicTranscripts/JSnotes.md

 2. Text & Content:
 You can access text or content and/or change that text through the DOM

-* `textContent`: returns a string of ALL text contained in a given element.
+* `.textContent`: returns a string of ALL text contained in a given element.
 It will maintain the formatting (spacing, etc) but not specific tags within.

-* `innerText`: will select all the text inside of the selected element (just like `textContent`) but will not maintain formatting (like spacing) and will remove tags, etc (just the text)
+* `.innerText`: will select all the text inside of the selected element (just like `textContent`) but will not maintain formatting (like spacing) and will remove tags, etc (just the text)

 	```
 	<p>Hello <strong>World</strong></p>